cparnot/GridStuffer/README.txt

 * Additional memory leaks fixed in GridStuffer code itself
 * Additional size reduction of the database file stored in ~/Library/Application Support/GridStuffer
 * Added a new test metajob to the "demos", that generates a large 20 MB file (thanks again to Bradley Lowekamp for an easy way to do this with /bin/dd), to test for potential memory leaks in the future and in general, test the behaviour with larger files when transfered by Xgrid.
-* Added automatic updates using the Sparkle framework
+* Added support for automatic updates using the Sparkle framework

 version 0.4.4